top of page

 Here we examine the neural substrates of speech perception and production.
 What is the underlying neural and cognitive architecture that enables humans to effortlessly understand and produce speech?

-Neural Speech Prosthetic
+Neural Speech Prostheses

 Certain neurodegenerative disorders (e.g. ALS, MS) as well as locked-in syndrome leave patients with difficulty, or the inability to produce speech.
 Current technologies that facilitate communication can be cumbersome and slow.
 This is detrimental to their quality of life.
 Using high channel count/high density electrode arrays recording from the human brain, the Cogan Lab and the Viventi Lab, is designing cutting edge neural prosthesis that will enable patients to transform thoughts into overt verbal communication.